 Base adapters let you connect grips and fixtures to the base of the load frame.
-The load frame is supplied with a Type D base adapter installed.
-If you need to remove and reinstall the base adapter, for example to change the orientation, use the following procedures.
+The load frame is are supplied with a Type O base adapter installed.
+A Type D base adapter is supplied in the ancillary parts kit.
+If you need to remove and re-install the base adapter, for example to change the orientation, use the following procedures.